maritimeconnectivity/IdentityRegistry/README.md

 If setting up keycloak in a clustered environment remember to create a hmac-keystore provider for the realms you have created.

 ## Available REST API
-The API is documented using Swagger/OpenAPI 2.0, and can be obtained from http://localhost:8443/v2/api-docs.
+The API is documented using Swagger/OpenAPI 2.0, and can be obtained from http://localhost:8443/v3/api-docs.

 ## Insert data
 Inserting data can be done using the MCP Management Portal, or by "firing" REST requests from the console.
-Below is a step by step guide to put data into the Identity Registry by firing REST requests from the console, commands for both Linux/Mac (using curl) and Windows (using Invoke-RestMethod in PowerShell).
+Below is a step-by-step guide to put data into the Identity Registry by firing REST requests from the console, commands for both Linux/Mac (using curl) and Windows (using Invoke-RestMethod in PowerShell).
 On Windows in PowerShell you must first run the command below to disable certificate check for the PowerShell session:
 ```ps1
 > [System.Net.ServicePointManager]::ServerCertificateValidationCallback = {$true}